Stacey Kent: Popular success

 Kent's album The Boy Next Door achieved Gold album status in France in September 2006.
 Breakfast on the Morning Tram (2007) achieved Platinum album status in France in November 2007 and Double Gold status in Germany in February 2008.
-Raconte-moi... was recorded in French and achieved Gold status in both France and Germany and became the second best selling French language album worldwide in 2010.
+Raconte-moi... was recorded in French and achieved Gold status in both France and Germany and became the second best selling French-language album worldwide in 2010.

-Dreamer In Concert (2011) was recorded in May, 2011, at La Cigale in Paris.
-The album includes three songs previously unrecorded by Kent: "Waters of March" by Antonio Carlos Jobim, "Postcard Lovers" by Jim Tomlinson with lyrics by Kazuo Ishiguro, and "O Comboio" by Portuguese poet António Ladeira.
+Dreamer In Concert (2011) was recorded in May, 2011 at La Cigale in Paris.
+It includes three songs previously unrecorded by Kent: "Waters of March" by Antônio Carlos Jobim, "Postcard Lovers" by Jim Tomlinson with lyrics by Kazuo Ishiguro, and "O Comboio" by Portuguese poet António Ladeira.

 In 2013, Kent released The Changing Lights, a Brazilian-tinged album, covering bossa nova classics such as Jobim's "How Insensitive" and again collaborating with Tomlinson and Ishiguro.
 In 2014, she left Warner Bros. and signed with Sony.
 Sony released Tenderly, an album of standards with Roberto Menescal, one of the founders of bossa nova.
 She met Menescal in Brazil in 2011 at the 80th birthday celebration of the Christ the Redeemer statue.
 They discovered they were fans of each other's work and collaborated on an album of standards inspired by Menescal's admiration for the duo of Julie London and Barney Kessel.

-In 2014, Marcos Valle invited her to tour in celebration of the fiftieth anniversary of his career.
+In 2014, Marcos Valle invited her to tour in celebration of the 50th anniversary of his career.
 They recorded the album Ao Vivo and a DVD that was recorded live at the Birdland club in New York City and the Blue Note in Tokyo.

 In 2017, Kent recorded her next album for Sony, I Know I Dream: The Orchestral Sessions, her first album with an orchestra, comprising 58 musicians with arrangements by Tommy Laurence, with music from the Great American Songbook, French chansons, songs by Edu Lobo, Jobim, Tomlinson, Ishiguro, Ladeira and his songwriting partner, Cliff Goldmacher from Nashville.
 Tomlinson and Goldmacher wrote the title song.

 In 2020, Kent released a series of singles and EPs, including "Christmas in the Rockies", "Three Little Birds", "Lovely Day", "Landslide", "I Wish I Could Go Travelling Again", "Bonita" and "Craigie Burn" as a duet with her longtime pianist Art Hirahara.
-Several of these singles become part of an album released in October 2021, called "Songs From Other Places" for which Kent won 'Best Vocal Performance' at the Jazz Music Awards in Atlanta, Georgia in October 2022.
+Several of these singles become part of an album released in October 2021, "Songs From Other Places", for which Kent won Best Vocal Performance at the Jazz Music Awards in Atlanta, Georgia in October 2022.

-Kent has sold more than 2 million albums worldwide and over 400 million streams.
+Kent has sold more than 2 million albums worldwide, with more than one billion streams.